gohugoio/hugo/content/tutorials/creating-a-new-theme.md

 </html>
 ```

 Again, notice that your rendered article files have content.
 You can run `hugo server` and use your browser to confirm this.
-You should see your home page, and it should contain the titles of both articles.
+You should see your homepage, and it should contain the titles of both articles.
 Each title should be a link to its respective article.

 Each article should be displayed fully on its own page.
-And at the bottom of each article, you should see a link which takes you back to your home page.
+And at the bottom of each article, you should see a link which takes you back to your homepage.

 ### Article List

-Your home page still lists your most recent articles.
+Your homepage still lists your most recent articles.
 However &mdash; remember, from above, that I mentioned an empty file,
 `./public/article/index.html`?

 Let's make that show a list of *all* of your articles rather than just the most recent ten.